prooph/service-bus/docs/plugins.md

 ## Prooph\ServiceBus\Router\RegexRouter

 The RegexRouter works with regular expressions to determine handlers for messages.
-It can be used together with a CommandBus and an EventBus but behaves different for both.
-When routing a command the RegexRouter makes sure that only one pattern matches.
+It can be used together with a CommandBus, a QueryBus and an EventBus but for the latter it behaves a bit different.
+When routing a command or query the RegexRouter makes sure that only one pattern matches.
 If more than one pattern matches it throws a `Prooph\ServiceBus\Exception\RuntimeException`.
 On the other hand when routing an event each time a pattern matches the corresponding listener is added to the list of listeners.